tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

   - Auto-select the aircraft model profile on simulator connect.
   - Edits save to the currently selected profile file (no implicit model overrides).
   - "Save New Profile" targets the active simulator model when available; otherwise uses the selected profile name.
+- Landing gear vibration implemented:
+  - UI toggle `Gear Vibrations` bound to `AirplaneProfile.GearVibration` and persisted per aircraft.
+  - Two sine waves combined; magnitudes scale with airspeed up to 1500 and 500 respectively.
+  - Active only when gear is down and aircraft is airborne; stops when gear raised or on ground.

 ## Current Limitations / TODOs